 Please read closely King et al (2000).
 If you have read it before - read it again!
 I read it several times myself after I digested it first (it was a prominent working paper at that time).
 This piece is definitely on the "Top 10" list of papers every MA student has to digest.
+Also take a look at the Hanmer paper to understand the difference between average-case and observed-value approaches.
+Which one do you prefer?

-Week 8 (17 April 2013): Ordered Choice Models & How to write a publishable Paper
+Week 8 (2 April 2014): Ordered Choice Models & How to write a publishable Paper